redis/redis/src/modules/API.md

 And is supposed to always return `REDISMODULE_OK`.

-The set of flags 'strflags' specify the behavior of the command, and should be passed as a C string compoesd of space separated words, like for example "write deny-oom".
+The set of flags 'strflags' specify the behavior of the command, and should be passed as a C string composed of space separated words, like for example "write deny-oom".
 The set of flags are:

 * **"write"**:     The command may modify the data set (it may also read